PrateekaBhat/pr-sentinel/README.md

 ## Design principles

-- Deterministic policy owns the release decision; AI output can be recorded as disagreeing with it, but never overrides it.
+* Deterministic policy owns the release decision; AI output can be recorded as disagreeing with it, but never overrides it.
-- Specialist routing is deterministic file-path matching, not a model deciding what matters.
+* Specialist routing is deterministic file-path matching, not a model deciding what matters.
-- Repository context is retrieved through RAG, not assumed or hardcoded per repository.
+* Repository context is retrieved through RAG, not assumed or hardcoded per repository.
-- Context shown to each AI stage is explicitly bounded, and the report states when bounding occurred rather than hiding it.
+* Context shown to each AI stage is explicitly bounded, and the report states when bounding occurred rather than hiding it.
-- AI failures are isolated from the deterministic release decision; when AI analysis is unavailable, the deterministic engine can still produce the release assessment.
+* AI failures are isolated from the deterministic release decision; when AI analysis is unavailable, the deterministic engine can still produce the release assessment.
-- Local execution (Ollama, ChromaDB) is the default and only currently supported path.
+* Local execution (Ollama, ChromaDB) is the default and only currently supported path.

 ---

 ## Limitations

-- File-to-domain classification is regex/path-based, not static analysis — unconventional repository layouts can be misclassified.
+* File-to-domain classification is regex/path-based, not static analysis — unconventional repository layouts can be misclassified.
-- Only Ollama is currently supported as an inference backend; there is no hosted-provider (API-key) integration in the codebase today.
+* Only Ollama is currently supported as an inference backend; there is no hosted-provider (API-key) integration in the codebase today.
-- CPU-only local Ollama inference can be slow, and large PRs can exceed a practical inference budget — this is a real constraint in the GitHub Actions environment specifically, since it runs on CPU-only, GitHub-hosted runners.
+* CPU-only local Ollama inference can be slow, and large PRs can exceed a practical inference budget — this is a real constraint in the GitHub Actions environment specifically, since it runs on CPU-only, GitHub-hosted runners.
-- Specialist context is bounded per PR; a specialist may not see every file in its domain on a very large PR (the deterministic score always does).
+* Specialist context is bounded per PR; a specialist may not see every file in its domain on a very large PR (the deterministic score always does).
-- RAG retrieval is limited to what a repository actually documents and can miss relevant context that exists but isn't written down.
+* RAG retrieval is limited to what a repository actually documents and can miss relevant context that exists but isn't written down.
+The current index is built from the repository's default branch and reused for that repository/default-branch collection.
-- AI findings are probabilistic and validated on a best-effort basis (`finding_validation.py`); the groundedness judge is a qualitative verdict, not a calibrated statistical score.
+* AI findings are probabilistic and validated on a best-effort basis (`finding_validation.py`); the groundedness judge is a qualitative verdict, not a calibrated statistical score.
-- GitHub Actions currently executes the full analysis inside the workflow itself; there is no separately hosted PR Sentinel service.
+* GitHub Actions currently executes the full analysis inside the workflow itself; there is no separately hosted PR Sentinel service.
-- The dashboard requires the FastAPI backend (and, for a live analysis, Ollama) running locally — there is no hosted dashboard deployment.
+* The dashboard requires the FastAPI backend (and, for a live analysis, Ollama) running locally — there is no hosted dashboard deployment.
-- This is a review aid: it does not merge, deploy, canary, or roll back anything itself.
+* This is a review aid: it does not merge, deploy, canary, or roll back anything itself.

 ---

 ## Roadmap

-- Support for at least one hosted, API-key-based LLM provider as an alternative to Ollama.
+* Support for at least one hosted, API-key-based LLM provider as an alternative to Ollama.
-- Persisted, cross-run RAG index invalidation when repository documentation changes (currently indexed once per repo/branch and reused).
+* Persisted, cross-run RAG index invalidation when repository documentation changes (currently indexed once per repository/default branch and reused).
-- Configurable per-specialist model selection (e.g. a stronger model for the coordinator, a smaller one for routine specialists).
+* Configurable per-specialist model selection (e.g. a stronger model for the coordinator, a smaller one for routine specialists).

 ---